Lipid Panel-Cholesterol Test

 At Request a Test we use only nationally accredited labs with highly trained personnel and state of the art equipment to ensure the highest possible accuracy in your lipid panel (cholesterol test) results.

 Lipid panels (cholesterol tests) typically see results the next business day.
 You will be notified by e-mail as soon as your results are available.
-You can access your results online or call to speak to a representative.
+You can access your results online or call to speak with a representative.
 Results can also be sent by fax or mail by special request.

 It is always advisable to consult with a doctor to determine the best methods for lowering your cholesterol.
 In some cases, lifestyle changes such as diet, weight loss, and increased physical activity can be effective in lowering cholesterol.
 Prescription medication may be necessary when lifestyle changes are insufficient.